center-for-threat-informed-defense/sensor-mappings-to-attack/docs/overview.rst

 Get Involved
 ------------

-The resulting mapping between Events and ATT&CK allow cyber defenders to create a fuller and more deteailed picture of cyber incidents, including the threat actor, technical bahvior, telemetry collection, and impact.
+The resulting mapping between Events and ATT&CK allow cyber defenders to create a more detailed picture of cyber incidents, including the threat actor, technical behavior, telemetry collection, and impact.
 These improvements can be used to develop better predictions and insights into how we might be attacked in the future by better understanding how and why were attacked in the past.

 We encourage you to review the mappings, use them, and tell us what you think.
 Please